rsmp-nordic/tlc_programming/stage-based.md

 However, the offset cannot be changed abruptly, as this might cause invalid state changes or might violate constraints like minimum or intergreen times.

-Instead the offset must be moved by shortening or/ extending stages.
+Instead the offset must be moved by shortening or extending stages.
 Since all groups remain in the same state during a stage, this is guaranteed to never cause invalid state changes.

 ### Extending and Shortening Stages
 Shortening stages will move the offset forward, while extending stages will move it backward.

-Since the program is cyclic, reaching the target offset can be achieved either by shorting or extending stages.
+Since the program is cyclic, reaching the target offset can be achieved either by shortening or extending stages.
 The quickest way should be chosen.

 Only stages with `min` defined can be shortened and only stages with `max` defined can be extended.